 Drinks, sandwiches and biscuits are provided but you may also want to bring something ‘pack-up’ style of your own choice.
 No food warming facilities are available.

 Please let us know if there is anything in your daily life that you may need support with or flexibility to continue your dialysis sessions.
 For example college, work, caring for others and any other appointments or ‘special’ events that are planned.

 What happens afterwards?

 After your dialysis session has finished, the nurse will talk you through the process of coming off dialysis and make sure that your fistula or graft has stopped bleeding.
 They will tape gauze over the area where the needles have been; you will need to keep this dry and keep it on until the next day.
-After dialysis you will be asked to wait in reception until your transport/lift arrives to take you home.
-Remember you need to continue to attend for your dialysis ‘slots’ at the dates/times given.
+After dialysis you will be asked to wait in reception until your transport or lift arrives to take you home.
+Remember you need to continue to attend for your dialysis ‘slots’ at the dates and times given.

 It is very difficult to say how patients will feel on dialysis in the first week or so but patients have commented as below:

 - “I felt washed out in the early days” – resting for a period following dialysis may help

 - “My energy levels improved”

 - “I felt no change but then again I didn’t feel unwell when I started”